 “The church is filled with Christ, and Christ fills everything in every way.”

-It’s not too late to spend a weekend in digital silence, praying for persecuted Christians, like Rebecca.
-Sign up at the link below and Blackout whenever you like – there’s free downloads and resources to help you too!
+Spend a weekend in digital silence, praying for persecuted Christians.
+Sign up at the link below and we’ll send you a free Blackout pack – there’s a bunch of downloads and resources to help you too!

 We support people who are beaten, tortured,